NoRedInk/ruby-style-guide/README.md

     calc_something_else
   end

-  # good - it's apparent what's going on
+  # good:  it's apparent what's going on
   kind = case year
          when 1850..1889 then 'Blues'
          when 1890..1909 then 'Ragtime'